juvenn/juvenn.github.io/index.md

 href="http://charls.ccer.edu.cn">CHARLS</a>.</p>

 <p>I have been programming on Linux since 2008, and have built deployed
-web software in Python, Ruby, and PHP.
+software in Python, Ruby, and PHP.
 My recent interests are getting into functional programming, mostly in Erlang and Clojure.
-I am the maintainer of <a href="https://github.com/juvenn/mustache.vim">mustache.vim</a>.</p>
+I like working on open source software, and am the author of <a href="https://github.com/juvenn/mustache.vim">mustache.vim</a>.</p>

 </section>